seeingnft/teia-/Troubleshooting.md

 ## My profile isn't loading
+If you are using [Tezos Profiles](https://tzprofiles.com/), it might take some time for the profile to be activated.

-## I just minted an OBJKT and its not showing in my assets
+## I just minted an OBJKT and it's not showing in my assets
+It usually takes a few minutes for a new mint to show in your list of creations.
+If the mint doesn't show after that time, there might be an issue with the indexer and you would need to wait for that to be resolved.
+Until the indexer is fixed, the marketplace will display old data.

-## I just collected an OBJKT but its not showing in the collection
+## I just collected an OBJKT but it's not showing in the collection
+It usually takes a few minutes for a purchase to show in your list of collections.
+If the purchase doesn't show after that time, there might be an issue with the indexer and you would need to wait for that to be resolved.

 ## The OBJKTs I burned are still showing up in my assets

-New mint not showing up, can’t swap Objkts, just collect an Objkt but not showing in the collection … etc. In fact, Hicetnunc is rarely down.
-All these problems are related to indexer lagging.
-If the indexer is lagging, the Hicetnunc website displays old data.
-So the collect fails (because the Objkt might have already been bought) and the swap doesn’t show up (exists in new data, not in the current data).
+It usually takes a few minutes for a transaction to be reflected in the marketplace.
+If the burned OBJKT still shows after that time, there might be an issue with the indexer and you would need to wait for that to be resolved.

-If the transaction shows on your wallet just wait until the site catches up, usually about 24 hours.
+If the transaction shows on your wallet just wait until the site catches up.

 Read more here:
 https://medium.com/newyellow-crypto-notebook/is-hicetnunc-down-what-to-do-and-info-about-indexer-e2ae92c188be

 ## My OBJKT is stuck on "metadata on queue"
 Please try swapping your objkt.
-Metadata issue gets fixed when you swap
+The metadata issue gets fixed when you swap.

 ## I'm using Firefox and I get the white page whenever I try to visit HEN or objkt
-Try clearing browser's cache.
+Try clearing the browser's cache.

 ## Someone sent me an unsolicited OBJKT.
 What do I do?
 These are called "airdrops", and they are common in the crypto community.
 You can keep it or burn it.

-## Is there a way to tell how many hDAO have been assigned to an objkt in the curated list?
+## Is there a way to tell how many hDAO has been assigned to an objkt in the curated list?
 Use this https://hicdex.com/objkt
 The hDAO is one of the parameters you will see in the list